-Some U.S. ports, such as the Port of Corpus Christi, have made a business decision to expand and maintain their ISO 14001 certification.
-This represents a long-term financial commitment by the port.
+the Port.
 The Port of Houston Authority recently expanded its EMS to its Bayport Terminal in addition to the Barber's Cut Terminal, receiving full ISO 14001 certification for both locations.

-Currently, the Port of Virginia Authority is the only port in the nation to have all its container terminals certified under the standards set forth in the ISO 14001 environmental certification process.120
+Currently, the Port of Virginia Authority is the only port in the nation to have all its container terminals certified under the standards set forth in the ISO 14001 environmental certification process.

 Massport's Conley Terminal received ISO 14001 certification in 2003 and maintains its certification.
 Ports like Los Angeles, New York/New Jersey, San Diego, Portland and Seattle maintain an EMS but have not pursued certification.
-The Port of Portland's EMS has been evaluated by an independent third party for ISO 14001 conformance; however the port is currently evaluating the benefits of formal certification.121
+The Port of Portland's EMS has been evaluated by an independent third party for ISO 14001 conformance; however, the Port is currently evaluating the benefits of formal certification.